Fruup/bachelor-thesis-web/thesis-md/chapter-fundamentals.md

 However, this property is not always desired for this application for reasons explained in a later chapter.

 The choice of a kernel function is important for error considerations and practicality.
 The authors did not state the specific function they used - only that it was a "symmetric decaying spline with finite support".
-In the following, the kernel definition by Koschier et al. [Koschier et al.](#\cite{Koschier:2019}) will be used (see Figure [#fig-kernel]):
+In the following, the kernel definition by [Koschier et al.](cite:Koschier) will be used (see [figure](#fig-kernel)):

 Let $r := \frac{|\textbf{r}|}{h}$: